 Giving pupils the best chance of successful entry into higher education

 Teachers of A level subjects are highly dedicated specialists in their field.
 Our teaching in the Sixth Form is aimed at students across the ability range.
 We provide much support for those who find the transition to A Level difficult; we also try to extend the learning of the more able and run an academic excellence programme for gifted students.
-Last year:

 Providing students with pastoral support

 The role of the Sixth Form tutor is to be very involved in the day-to-day life of their tutees, assisting with subject choices, study skills, time management, co-curricular commitments and university applications.
-The Housemaster/mistress oversees three tutor groups in their House and pastoral support is also given by the Head of Sixth Form, Zos Austin and the Deputy Head of Sixth Form, Andrew Calver.
+The Head of House oversees three tutor groups in their House and pastoral support is also given by the Head of Sixth Form, Zos Austin and the Deputy Head of Sixth Form, Andrew Calver.

 All Sixth Form students are required to participate in sport one afternoon a week.
 There is a wide variety of options from which they can choose from Yoga and aerobics to Sailing.
-All the major sports are played to a very high standard and many of our Sixth Form students play at Country level and above.
+All the major sports are played to a very high standard and many of our Sixth Form students play at county level and above.

 THE EDGE SIXTH FORM STORIES SIXTH FORM ADMISSIONS